Table of contents

 Bottom Line

-The Big Agnes Copper Spur HV UL2 is one of our all-time favorite backpacking tents.
+The Big Agnes Copper Spur UL2 is one of our all-time favorite backpacking tents and a staple on the United States’ long distance hiking trails.
+The CleverHiker team has carried it for thousands of miles and spent hundreds of nights in the backcountry in it all across the American west.
 Combining lightweight design with exceptional comfort and weather protection, this tent is livable and easy to love.
-The CleverHiker team has carried it for thousands of miles and spent hundreds of nights in the backcountry in it.
-The UL2 is ideal for backpackers who want the perfect balance between comfort and trail weight – this model is easy to carry and cozy to sleep in, with solid protection from the elements.

-The Copper Spur costs a pretty penny, but for folks who want the best of the best, this is a worthwhile investment for committed backpackers thanks to its outstanding technical performance, ease of use, and pragmatic features.
+The Copper Spur costs a pretty penny, but for folks who want the best, this investment is worthwhile for committed backpackers thanks to its outstanding technical performance, ease of use, and pragmatic features.

 Big Agnes Copper Spur HV UL2